 c.
 Retail sales of livestock is permitted only as accessory to raising livestock.

 d.
-Farm operations, including quipment repair and related facilities, except that:
+Farm operations, including equipment repair and related facilities, except that:

 (1) the repair of tools and machinery is limited to those necessary for the operation of a farm or forest;